AdvancedModularManikin/DDS/AMM_Modules/README.md

-/actions	  - retrieve a list of all available actions /states		  - retrieve a list of all available starting states / scenarios /patients	  - retrieve a list of all available patients
+/actions	  - retrieve a list of all available actions /states		  - retrieve a list of all available starting states / scenarios /patients	  - retrieve a list of all available patients /modules      - retrieve a list of all connected modules and their statuses/capabilities /module/<id>  - retrieve a single module's status, configuration and capabilities
 ```

 #### Examples: